OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 '). } function renderOptOut() { document.write('

-You have choices about how your information is collected and used, both by AT&T and other companies.
+You have choices about how your information is collected and used, both by AT&T and by other companies.
 That includes "opting out" of some programs, setting privacy preferences, and unsubscribing from certain kinds of emails or letters.
 We've listed your choices below.

 ' + '

-' + '*   **Online Advertising from AT&T**: You can opt-out of all Relevant Advertising delivered by AT&T on your computer by visiting this page.
-You will need to opt-out on **each** computer browser you wish to exclude.
+' + '*   **Online Advertising from AT&T**: You can opt-out of Relevant Advertising delivered by AT&T on your computer by going to Your Advertising Choices at att.com/internal/adchoices on **each** computer browser you wish to exclude.
 ' + '*   **Mobile Advertising from AT&T**: You can opt-out of receiving Relevant Advertising delivered by AT&T on your mobile device.
 You will need to opt-out on **each** mobile device you wish to exclude.' + '
     *   You can follow the steps below:' + '
-        *   From your AT&T mobile device you want to opt out, go to mobileoptout.att.com/ ' + '*   Make sure you are on the AT&T wireless network, and not on any Wi-Fi ' + '*   Choose the blue Opt-Out button.
+        *   Make sure you are on the AT&T wireless network, and not on any Wi-Fi ' + '*   From your AT&T mobile device you want to opt out, go to mobileoptout.att.com/ ' + '*   Choose the blue Opt-Out button.
 You should receive the following message: "Thank you.
 This device will not be receiving AT&T Relevant Advertising"
         ' + '
     ' + '
-' + '*   **Online Behavioral Advertising from AT&T and Other Advertisers:** You can opt out of online behavioral advertising from our advertising partners and others at the Network Advertising Initiative (NAI) here.
+' + '*   **Online Behavioral Advertising from AT&T and Other Advertisers:** You can opt out of online behavioral advertising from our advertising partners and others by going to Your Advertising Choices site.
 You will need to opt-out on **each** computer browser you wish to exclude.
+' + '*   **Advertising on Satellite TV:** You can opt out of Relevant Advertising by AT&T on Satellite TV by going to manage your privacy choices.
+If you are a satellite only subscriber by going to www.att.com/directvprivacy
-' + '*   **Advertising on att.net**: You can opt-out of receiving targeted online ads from Yahoo! when using our att.net email service or other Yahoo! services here.
+' + '*   **Advertising on att.net**: You can opt-out of receiving targeted online ads from Yahoo! when using our att.net email service or other Yahoo! services by accessing ATT.net marketing preferences through your account.
 ' + '*   **Additional Advertising Opt-Out Choices:** You can opt out of online behavioral advertising from other companies who have joined an association called the Network Advertising Initiative.
-' + '*   **Information about Cookies and Similar Technologies:** To limit collection of data on web sites that may be used for advertising, go here for information on how to manage cookies and other similar technologies on your computer.
+' + '*   **Information about Cookies and Similar Technologies:** To limit collection of data on web sites that may be used for advertising, see the Definitions for information on how to manage cookies and other similar technologies on your computer.
 ' + '

 ' + '

 Please keep in mind that in some cases, your choice will be linked to the specific phone, computer or web browser you're using, because that's how we know it's you.
-This means that in some cases, if you opt out of a program or service and then change computers or Web browsers, or clear or erase the digital "cookie" that lets us know you opted out, you'll need to perform the opt-out procedure again.
+You’ll need to perform the opt out procedure again if you opt out of a program or service and then change computers or Web browsers, or clear or erase the digital "cookie" that lets us know you opted out.

 ' + '